Misrepresentations About International Trade: The Case of Apple’s iPhone

 Does Just One Product – the iPhone – Cause an $11 Billion Trade Deficit for the US?

-© 2018, Farok J. Contractor, Rutgers Business School Trade Statistics Alone Can Frighten and Mislead In my July 11, 2018 blog post, The US-China Trade Spat: How the Public, Media, and Politicians Can Be Deceived by Data, I described how taking data and statistics out of the context of the larger picture can be not only … Continue reading Does Just One Product – the iPhone – Cause an $11 Billion Trade Deficit for the US?
+© 2018, Farok J. Contractor, Rutgers Business School Note: See the Updated Post of May 5, 2025: Misrepresentations About International Trade: The Case of Apple’s iPhone Trade Statistics Alone Can Frighten and Mislead In my July 11, 2018 blog post, The US-China Trade Spat: How the Public, Media, and Politicians Can Be Deceived by Data, I … Continue reading Does Just One Product – the iPhone – Cause an $11 Billion Trade Deficit for the US?

 The US-China Trade Spat: How the Public, Media, and Politicians Can Be Deceived by Data